Top 11 Tips for Moving with Kids

 Restless children can produce safety issues when you travel by car to your new home.
 Roughhousing in the back seat should not be allowed, as well as make sure to keep small toys away from any of your children that tend to chew on plastic things.
 Rambunctious kids can be a significant distraction for the driver of the vehicle.
 Keeps your kids buckled up throughout a move as well.

 10. Take the First Week Off from Work

 Exploring your new city before making a move is a good idea, but so is digging deeper into what your new city has to offer after arriving at your new home.
-Spend a week or so after a move taking your children to the exciting attractions your new city has to offer.
+Spend a week or so after a move taking your children to the exciting attractions your new city has to offer and have fun.
 Kids love adventures, so make your move an adventure by planning several family outing after the relocation.